jkgarber/InContext/README.md

 Each system instance has a name and a related context.

 The system name determines which data processes occur within the system.
-There are two systems currently supported: *Items* and *Conversations*.
+The app currently supports two systems: *Items* and *Conversations*.

 ### 4. Items

 To avoid confusion, a distinction needs to be made between the different meanings of the word *Items*:

 - **As a System**: Items is the name of the system with which the user stores and displays their contextual data.
 (See *3.
 Systems*, above.)
-- **As a Data Type**: An item is a piece of data provided by the user.
+- **As a Data Type**: An item is a kind of datum put into a system by the user.

 This section is about the latter meaning, that of items as pieces of data provied by the user.

-You can think of items as being in a list, like a list of todo's, a list of requirements, a list of your favorite movies, or as we'll see later as well, a list of conversations.
+You can think of items as a sort of item in a list, like a list of todo items, a list of requirements, a list of your favorite movies, or as we'll see later as well, a list of conversations.

 Each item has an id, a name, a rank, a related system, and a related context.